Zlatan Ibrahimović: Player profile

 While naturally right-footed, Ibrahimović was equally accurate and dangerous with both feet, even in long-range attempts.
 He was also well-known for his accuracy from penalties and dead ball situations.
-An accurate finisher with both his head and feet, his height and physicality gave him an aerial advantage, and allowed him to function as a "target man".
+An accurate finisher with both his head and feet, his height and physicality gave him an aerial advantage, and allowed him to function as a "target man", in particular in his later career, when he began to score more frequently with his head, while he initially scored more with his feet.
 Despite his large stature, Ibrahimović was surprisingly agile, given his exceptional athleticism.
 He has scored several goals from acrobatic strikes and volleys throughout his career, which earned him the moniker Ibracadabra in the Italian media.
-Ibrahimović possessed excellent technique and ball control, which, coupled with his balance and physicality, enabled him to hold up the ball well and link up with teamates; he has also been praised by pundits for his creativity and dribbling skills.
+Ibrahimović possessed excellent technique and ball control, which, coupled with his balance and physicality, enabled him to hold up the ball well and link up with teammates; he has also been praised by pundits for his creativity and dribbling skills.
 Although pace was not his main element, he was also a quick player and a fast sprinter, who possessed significant acceleration in his youth, while still being able to clock top speeds over 30 km/h even into his 30s.

 Ibrahimović celebrates after scoring with an acrobatic volley against France in June 2012.
 Like his idol Ronaldo, Ibrahimović often celebrated scoring a goal with both arms outstretched.

 Considered to be a highly talented player in his youth, Ibrahimović came to be regarded by many to be one of the best players in the world during his prime, as well as one of the greatest strikers of his generation.
-He has also been regarded as one of the greatest strikers of all time, due to his well-rounded profile, consistency and prolific record.
+He has also been regarded as one of the greatest strikers of all time, due to his well-rounded profile, consistency, success, longevity, and prolific goalscoring record.

 Ibrahimović drew praise from managers and teammates for his leadership qualities, fitness, perfectionism and dedication.
 Regarding his work-ethic, his former Juventus manager Fabio Capello commented in 2016: "At the beginning of his first spell at Juventus [...]
 I noticed that he was weaker than I thought when he had to kick the ball and was not very strong in the air.
 Ibrahimovic [sic] loved making assists more than scoring goals.
 I wanted him to become more ruthless in front of goal and improve his finishing.
 He had the same technical skills as Van Basten and I made him watch some videos of him to improve his finishing.
 I told him to watch Van Basten's movements inside the area and the way he used to score goals.
 Ibra got it straight away; I think results are out there to prove it.
 He is a very humble guy and he worked every day to improve.
 He's proud of himself too, he loves being the best."

 Ibrahimović‘s number 11 AC Milan jersey in the San Siro museum.
 He scored for both AC Milan and Inter Milan in the Derby della Madonnina.